 Denver is a cosmopolitan city that goes miles above our expectations, literally.
-From the vibrant theatre district, to the modern day cowboy culture, this is a town full to the brim with diverse culture and glorious gastronomy.
+From the vibrant theater district, to the modern day cowboy culture, this is a town full to the brim with diverse culture and glorious gastronomy.
 Here is our edit of some of the most recent openings around Downtown that add to the endless list of reasons for visiting Colorado’s capital.

 Adventures are always nicely off-set by a beverage, and in Denver it would feel rude not to kick back with a local beer.
-Freshly opened in spring of 2015, the jazz-themed Spangalang Brewery has taken the city by storm, providing artisan brews from an expansive tap room in the historic Five Points neighbourhood, known as the “Harlem of the West” for its roots in jazz music.
+Freshly opened in spring of 2015, the jazz-themed Spangalang Brewery has taken the city by storm, providing artisan brews from an expansive tap room in the historic Five Points neighborhood, known as the “Harlem of the West” for its roots in jazz music.
 Beer lovers, good timers and culture lovers, this one is for you.
 Cheers.

 NOCTURNE JAZZ AND SUPPER CLUB

 Where there’s great food in Denver, there’s usually even greater entertainment served on the side.
 The newly opened Nocturne Jazz and Supper Club is one such place.
 In fact, it’s probably in a league of its own.
 Where you might usually find drinks served to some background music, here the Cocktails are orchestrated around the music, and food inspired by the artists.
 Our tip: make sure you try out the five course rendition of caviar salad, glazed lamb belly and blackberry-basil ice cream whilst getting down to the smooth vibes of Eddie Gomez.